Skip to content

 House-roasted espresso Filtered coffee Dirty coffee Matcha latte Brownies and carrot cake Beans and bottled brews

 The food side is deliberately short, but the cakes matter enough to keep the stop from feeling bare.
-Google reviewers point to brownies, carrot cake, banana bread, and croissants; that is about the right menu language for a shop of this size.
+Brownies, carrot cake, banana bread, and croissants are about the right menu language for a shop of this size.
 It is coffee-first, but not coffee-only, and the sweet side is strong enough to justify a second order without turning the place into a dessert cafe.

 The feel